 How to apply

-Applications can be made through IRAMS, with a current deadline of Friday 14th December, 2018.
+Applications can be made through IRAMS, and the next call will be in December 2020.
 Please complete the application form including a two-page summary of the research proposed under the headings in the case-for-support template provided.
 Please submit this as a single PDF to include all required elements.